Simply put, the best astronomical site in Chile…

 The observatories are located high enough to be above the inversion layer, but not too high to prevent easy year-round accessibility to the site.

 The observatories are on top of a mountain that rises several hundred feet above its surrounding terrain in all directions.
 The prevailing westerly wind moves smoothly over the site.
 There is no mountain west of the site that could cause atmospheric turbulence.
 Therefore, the airflow is laminar and allows for the best possible seeing conditions.

-Measured at an incredible 22.11 magnitudes / sq arcsecond, the sky over the observatories is among the darkest in the world.
-Thanks to its location in the Rio Hurtado Valley, our terrain has very low risk of future development that would affect levels of light pollution.
+SQM varies between 21 and an incredible 22.13 magnitudes / sq arcsecond.
+According to DarkSkyLab, the sky at Deep Sky Chile is among the darkests in the world.
+Thanks to its location above the Rio Hurtado Valley, our terrain has very low risk of future development that would affect levels of light pollution.
 From the site, we can see easily Cerro Tololo and Gemini South observatories.